j-holub/Node-MPV/readme.md

 It also provides direct access to the IPC socket.
 Thus this module is not only limited to the methods it provides, but can also fully communicate with the **mpv** API.

+This module makes heavy use of [Promises](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise) to deal with the asynchronous nature of sending message over a socket and waiting for the reponse.

 Works on **UNIX** and **Windows**.

 **This module requires [mpv](https://github.com/mpv-player/mpv) to be installed on your system to work.
 On Windows you can provide the path to the mpv.exe using the `binary` option, when creating the mpv instance**